Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Quasi-2D nanoline heat source

-The quasi-2D nanoline hotspot systems (\cref{close_packed2D}) with room temperature monocrystalline silicon material is studied, and the input parameters of BTE including phonon dispersion and scattering are the same as those mentioned in Refs.~\cite{terris2009modeling}.
-The average phonon mean free path $ \lambda = \left( \sum_{p} \int C v_g^2 \tau d\omega \right) /\left( \sum_{p} \int C v_g d\omega \right) $ of room temperature silicon is about $171$ nm.
-The thermal effects of the spatial period $P$ on heat dissipations are investigated, and the height is fixed at $H=300$ nm.
-From~\cref{nanolinesilicon}, it can be found that the heat dissipation efficiency is low when $P=900$ nm or $10$ nm, and the efficiency is almost the same when $200$ nm $ \leq P \leq 300$ nm, which is consistent with our above theoretical analysis.
+The quasi-2D nanoline hotspot systems (\cref{close_packed2D}) with room temperature monocrystalline silicon and germanium material are studied based on frequency-dependent phonon BTE. {{The input parameters of BTE including nonlinear phonon dispersion and frequency-dependent scattering processes are given in Appendix~\ref{sec:dispersionscattering}, which have been validated by experiments in previous studies~\cite{Glassbrenner64conductivity,terris2009modeling,JAP_lACROIXd2014}.}} The average phonon mean free path $ \lambda = \left( \sum_{p} \int C v_g^2 \tau d\omega \right) /\left( \sum_{p} \int C v_g d\omega \right) $ of room temperature silicon is about $171$ nm.
+The thermal effects of the spatial period $P$ on the heat dissipation are investigated, and the height is fixed at $H=300$ nm~\cite{honarvar_directional_2021}.
+From~\cref{nanolinesilicon}(a)(b), it can be found that in silicon the heat dissipation efficiency is low when $P=2~\mu$m or $10$ nm, and the efficiency is the fastest when $ P \approx 100$ nm. {{Similar non-monotonic heat dissipation phenomena are also observed in germanium materials with the average mean free path $\lambda=126$ nm, see~\cref{nanolinesilicon}(b).}} {{These results are consistent with our analysis in Sec.~\ref{sec:mechsnisms}, namely, the heat dissipation efficiency reaches the highest value when the spatial period $P$ is approximately the phonon mean free path $\lambda$, i.e., $P^* \approx \text{Kn}$.}}